 Get Rid Of Clutter

 If you don’t use items regularly, either toss them, box them up, or donate them to someone else who needs them.
+Alternatively, you could approach a company such as Jubel Moving & Storage and sign up for some storage space with them.
+They can come and pick up the things you do not want to keep at home but may need later on; catalogued and stored safely, these items can be brought back whenever you need to.
 To help make your garage space feel bigger, you want to keep your floor as clear as possible.

 Another smart storage option is a wall panel system.
 This is similar to the peg board idea, but much more functional-and looks a lot better too.
 A wall panel system is especially useful for getting larger items, such as wheelbarrows, rakes, ladders, and bicycles, off the floor while still having them easily accessible when you need them.